 Fericit bărbatul, care n-a umblat în sfatul necredincioșilor și în calea păcătoșilor nu a stat și pe scaunul hulitorilor n-a șezut; ci în legea Domnului e voia lui și la legea Lui va cugeta ziua și noaptea.

-Pomorsky Unicode is a decorative font intended for drop caps (bukvitsy) and decorative titling.
+Pomorsky Unicode is a decorative font intended for drop caps (bukvitsy) and titling in Old Ritualist texts.
 It reproduces the

 calligraphic style of book and chapter titles used by Priestless Old Ritualists of the Vyg Hermitage.

 FiraSlav is a monospaced font for Church Slavonic, intended for editing Church Slavonic

 text in a text editor.
 All diacritical marks and combining letters are presented as

 spacing symbols and a monospaced appearance is maintained.
 The font includes both regular